zlatnaspirala/visual-ts-game-engine/readme.md

 # Project : Visual ts game engine #
-## Version : new era - 2018/2019 ##
+## Version : Sunshine - 2019 ##

 #### 2d canvas game engine based on Matter.js 2D physics engine for the web. ####

  - Writen in typescript current version 3.1.3.
- - Text editor used and recommended: Visual Studio Code
+ - Text editor used and recommended: Visual Studio Code.
+Luanch debugger configuration comes with this project.
+ - Physics engine based on Matter.js.
+ - Multiplatform video chat (for all browsers) implemented.
+SocketIO used for session staff.
+   MultiRTC2 used for data transfer also for video chat.
+MultiRTC3 alias 'broadcaster' used for video chat.

 ![visualTS](https://github.com/zlatnaspirala/visual-ts/blob/master/logo.png)